inspire-1a03/pip-2021/github3.md

 ---
 layout: default
-title: Lesson 3 - GitHub Pages
+title: GitHub Pages
-nav_order: 6
+nav_order: 3
+parent: Exercise 2 - GitHub
 ---

 <!-- Edit the content below for the workshop in question.
 Once you're ready to publish, remove the comment characters e.g. "<!--" at the start and end -->